How to register a death

 Tell us Once

-We are using the Department for Work and Pensions 'Tell us Once' service to make it easier for you to tell us that someone has died.
+You can use the 'Tell us Once' service when you register a death in Barnsley.
+This makes it easier for you to tell council and government departments that someone has died.

 We'll give you more information about Tell us Once and how you can use it when you register a death.